rgiosa10/python-adv-cr/README.md

 #### By Ruben Giosa

-#### This repo includes a finish pipeline drawing on all the different skills learned so far.
+#### This repo includes an exercise for making a finish pipeline drawing based on different skills learned so far.

 <br>